What to Expect

 This depth of ministry has drawn together a tremendous group of humble, willing and gifted leaders.
 We work hard at breaking down traditional church hierarchy by focusing on roles not rank.
 Our leadership structure is there for support and accountability with the goal of getting everyone engaged in the mission God has for our church.
 It’s this environment that has fostered community with each other and deeper intimacy with Jesus.

-River Kids is a fun and safe place for your kids to learn about God.
-From the moment you arrive, you will have peace of mind about the safety of your children, allowing you to relax and enjoy the service.
-When children come to River Kids, we want it to be the best day of their week.
+Village Kids is a fun and safe place for your kids to learn about God.
+From the moment you arrive, you will know how much your children are loved and have peace of mind about their safety and security.
+When children come to Village Kids, we want it to be the best day of their week.

 WARNING: Children have been known to drag their parents out of bed on Sunday morning because they can’t wait to get to church!